aws-samples/aws-modernization-with-circleci/content/050_module_1/56_automate_deploy.md

           - request-testing
 ```

 In this section, we've learned how to leverage AWS CodeDeploy to automate the process of deploying our application to our environment.
-In the next section, we're going to learn how to setup static hosting in AWS.
+In the next section, we're going to learn how to set up static hosting in AWS.